Development guide#

 Code#

-Gafaelfawr follows the SQR-072 Python style guide.
+Gafaelfawr follows the SQR-072 Python style guide and uses the repository layout documented in SQR-075.

 Documentation#